Fifty Years Later, Free Comic Book Tells Story of Michigan’s First LGBTQ+ Pride

 Our official release began June 2nd.
 About a third of the 23,000 copies distributed were personally handed out at pride events, specifically Motor City Pride, Ferndale Pride, Michigan Pride, Hotter Than July in Detroit!, Lansing Pride, and Ann Arbor Pride.
-Distribution will included public libraries, LGBTQ+ community centers, campus gender and sexuality centers, and a number of coffee shops, bookstores, bars, and other sites throughout the state.
+Distribution included public libraries, LGBTQ+ community centers, campus gender and sexuality centers, and a number of coffee shops, bookstores, bars, and other sites throughout the state.

 The 50th anniversary Christopher Street Detroit ’72 and the publication of the “Come Out!
 In Detroit” comic book have both provided unique opportunities for additional educational outreach.
 As such, public programming has been an important aspect of the project as well.
 Here the comic book is not the end product of our efforts but rather a launching point, a tool for examining history in greater depth.

 We are currently pursuing how to get copies into cataloged collections of high school and public libraries.
 Please reach out to us through the Contact page for more information.